Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] `functions_common.sh`: get_field $string $separator $position function
 - [ ] `functions_common.sh`: refactor auto help and auto readme

-- [ ] big refactor: new algorithm selection for decoupling
+- [ ] big refactor in common functions: new algorithm selection for decoupling
-- Need an readonly common array variable to store all the feature keynames (the string used to indirect expansion and used with which to know if feature is already installed with opposite of -o option )
+- Need an readonly common array variable to store all the feature keynames (each string used to indirect expansion, which is the string that matches the prefix of each variable in data features
+- also define by indirect expansion the arguments of each features in installation data
-- Need another variable to construct an array in the installation order.
-We will continue accepting -n -y args, but with -n we need to delete from this array and unset the runtime variable FEATUREKEYNAME_flagsstate With this we don't need num installation anymore, only FLAG_INSTALL to keep record of the state
+- Need another common array with keynames in the installation order.
+We will continue accepting -n and -y args, but with -n we need to delete from this array.
+With this we don't need num installation anymore, only FLAG_INSTALL to keep record of the state of the flag.
 - show warning when adding a feature that is already added
 - new property for indirect expansion FEATUREKEYNAME_arguments, which will contain the arguments for that feature